quangngn/OSDev/README.md

 ## 3. Project's structure:
 The project contains the kernel code, standard library, and other folders for demo programs (which are loaded as Stivale2 modules because the current kernel does not support a file system).
 The structure of the project is as follows:
 - kernel/kernel: The kernel's source code.
-- kernel/stdlib: The standard library that can be used by user's program.
+- kernel/stdlib: The standard library that can be used by user's programs.
-- kernel/shell: a user application, runs as a terminal when the kernel boot.
+- kernel/shell: a user application, that runs as a terminal when the kernel boot.
 It can launch other applications.
-- kernel/demo_term: A simple text based program that asks you to type input and outputs the exact string.
+- kernel/demo_term: A simple text-based program that asks you to type input and outputs the exact string.
-- kernel/demo_window: A demo of user's window.
+- kernel/demo_window: A demo of the user's window.
 - kernel/space_invaders: A simple Space Invaders game as a demo.
-- kernel/demo_3d: An interactive 3D cube to demo graphical capability.
+- kernel/demo_3d: An interactive 3D cube to demonstrate graphical capability.

 ## 4. User manual:
 ### a. shell:
-This is a terminal which allow you to launch other applications.
-Once a program exit, it would launch shell.
+This is a terminal that allows you to launch other applications.
+Once a program exits, it would launch shell.
 The inputs include:
 - "clear": Clear the terminal.
 - Name of a program: Launch the program.
 Currently, shell accepts "demo_term", "demo_window", "space_invaders", "demo_3d", "shell".
-Wrong input name would lead to an error message.
+The wrong input name would lead to an error message.
 The shell currently does not accept arguments (Some say it is hard to work with but we disagree :) ).

 ### b. demo_term:
-This is a demonstration for the read/write IO of the kernel's system calls.
-The program will ask you type an input string (backspace is functional) and output the exact input.
+This is a demonstration of the read/write IO of the kernel's system calls.
+The program will ask you to type an input string (backspace is functional) and output the exact input.
 Press 'q' to quit and return to shell.

 ### c. demo_window:
-This program show a mock up of a window (managed by the user's program) on top of the screen (managed by the kernel).
+This program shows a mock-up of a window (managed by the user's program) on top of the screen (managed by the kernel).
 The control includes:
 - 'a': move left.
 - 'd': move right.
 - 'w': move up.